 If you are a member of the media and wish to speak to a representative of the National Indian Child Welfare Association, please email email@example.com or call the NICWA office at 503-222-4044.

-NICWA and the San Manuel Band of Mission Indians Partner to Support and Promote the Unique Needs of Native Children and their Families
+NICWA and the San Manuel Band of Mission Indians Partner to Relentlessly Advocate for the Needs of Native Children and Their Families